jamesplease/redux-resource/docs/recipes/forms.md

 ### Using Resource Slices

 You can also store form information inside of the resource slice.
-A  Redux best practice is to separate your client-side data separate from your server-side data, so form information should be kept separate from the actual resource objects themselves.
+A  Redux best practice is to separate your client-side data from your server-side data, so form information should be kept separate from the actual resource objects themselves.

 Instead, you might choose to use [`meta`](../resources/meta.md) for form information, or